unit-mesh/co-mate/docs/adr/0002-neighbor-architecture-generative-framework.md

 First

-use follow format to define architecture for an online mall system,
+use the follow format to define architecture for an online mall system,

 ```kotlin
 context("Cinema") {